 Thirdly, a voting requirement for government-issued photo identification is not unreasonable in and of itself, in order to ensure the security of elections, in an age in which all forms of fraud are prevalent.
 The current divisive arguments about voter registration requirements may be more driven by the conflictive, no-holds-barred partisan politics of the nation, than the desire of one of the parties to restrict black voting rights.
 Rather than making accusations of racism in response to reasonable procedures, it would be more constructive to focus on the need for community organizations to work to ensure that all citizens carry proper identification, not only with respect to voting, but as a matter of protecting the security of all citizens.

 Fourth, Anderson maintains that substituting the language of class for race is a maneuver to keep blacks disadvantaged.
 However, the objective reality is that the racial reforms of 1964 and 1965 created new conditions that call for a progressive reframing of issues of social inequality toward a focus on the protection of the social and economic rights of all, regardless of race, combined with an emphasis on establishing a stronger constitutional and legal foundation for the protection of social and economic rights, which are weak as a consequence of the historic limitations of American democracy.
 Such a movement not only could have ended racism once and for all, it also could have blocked the simultaneous transition to a neocolonial world order and the subsequent implementation of neoliberalism.
-The approach taken by the majority of black leaders and academics has been to keep alive the conflictive of race when that conflict had been in essence won, taking a historically dated and politically dysfunctional approach that nonetheless was beneficial to all those who had political and academic careers centered on race.
+The approach taken by the majority of black leaders and academics has been to keep alive the conflictual issue of race when that conflict had been in essence won, taking a historically dated and politically dysfunctional approach that nonetheless was beneficial to all those who had political and academic careers centered on race.
 Dr. King discerned that new objective conditions had emerged, and he called in 1967 and 1968 for a new stage of the Civil Rights Movement, based on common socioeconomic interests of the people of all racial and ethnic groups.

 The reaction of white society to the African-American movement, 1948 to 1972